shellieD/holy-shiitake/README.md

 ## Credits

+* As this was my first Django project, I took a lot of inspiraiton from teh [Code Institute's]()

-The main image and the placeholder image were sourced from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) respectively.
+* The main image and the placeholder image were sourced from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) respectively.

-https://www.youtube.com/watch?v=3SKjPppM_DU - For how to create custom 404 error page.
+* I found a great video on YouTube which helped me [create a custom 404 error page](https://www.youtube.com/watch?v=3SKjPppM_DU) by [Cryce Truly](https://www.youtube.com/c/CryceTruly)

+* I also found a great tutorial on YouTube on [how to create a search bar](https://www.youtube.com/watch?v=AGtae4L5BbI).
+This was created by [John Elder at Codemy.com]()

 ## Acknowledgments